AT A GLANCE

 - Fine motor difficulties

-- Difficulties with showering and dressing
+- Difficulties with self-care skills

 Natasha is a warm therapist who strives to create a safe and fun therapy environment for all her clients.
 She believes in the abilities of every child and aims to use and build upon a child’s strengths to support their success in every aspect of their life.
 She seeks to maintain a ‘just right challenge’ for children in therapy to ensure that the child is engaged and has fun in the session, while also positively progressing towards achieving their goals.
 Natasha uses a family-centred approach, whereby she seeks to actively involve the family in therapy.
 Natasha believes that the best outcomes are achieved through integrated care, meaning she actively involves and updates the family, school and other health professionals on the child’s progress and needs as appropriate.